Know Before You Come on Authbition

 At its core, Authbition explores the tension between authenticity and ambition.

-authenticity through vulnerability and nonattachment
+• Authenticity through vulnerability and nonattachment

 These aren’t rules or requirements—just shared language.
-Many guests ask, “What should I read?”
-The short answer is: anything you want.

-The longer answer is: choose something that connects, in your own way, to how you’re finding your voice, navigating ambition, wrestling with uncertainty, or holding tension without rushing to resolve it.
+The longer answer is: Choose something that connects, in your own way, to how you’re finding your voice, navigating ambition, wrestling with uncertainty, or holding tension without rushing to resolve it.

-How Long Should the Reading Be?
+How Long Should the Story, Song, or Show & Tell Be?

 This is a common question, so here’s some gentle guidance—not hard limits.

-5–10 minutes of reading is a sweet spot
+• 5–10 minutes is a sweet spot

-Roughly 750–1,500 words, depending on pace
+• If reading, 750–1,500 words, depending on pace

-Shorter readings leave more room for conversation
+• Shorter stories leave more room for conversation

 If you’re unsure, feel free to ask.
 I’m happy to think it through with you.